 Gordon Griffin is a federal real estate attorney in Holland & Knight's Washington, D.C., office.
 Gordon represents building owners, real estate developers, real estate investment trusts (REITs) and asset managers nationwide in all aspects of General Services Administration (GSA) lease procurement and negotiation, lease administration and litigation of lease disputes.
 Gordon is the co-author of the 2016 Federal Government Real Estate Leasing guide published by LexisNexis.
 Gordon's work covers a variety of aspects of federal real estate, including: Counseling real estate clients through the federal procurement process, including bid protests of overly restrictive or unfair RLP provisions at the Government Accountability Office (GAO) and the U.S. Court of Federal Claims; assisting clients in the federal claims process, and litigating federal lease disputes under the Contract Disputes Act at the U.S. Court of Federal Claims, as well as the Armed Services Board of Contract Appeals and Civilian Board of Contract Appeals; and counseling real estate clients through the purchase and sale of properties with government tenants.

 Genevieve Hanson has spent over 11 years overseeing real estate planning transactions and assets valued over $7 Billion, including activities such as planning, entitlements, design construction and disposition.
 In addition, Genevieve has more than 10 years’ experience as a strategy and operations consultant performing process re-engineering, developing business cases, creating financial models and managing organizational change.
-In addition to Genevieve’s current role as Vice President, Real Estate Services, Concourse Federal Group, she has held leadership positions at U.S. Department of Health & Human Services, U.S. General Services Administration, District of Columbia’s Deputy Mayor’s Office for Planning and Economic Development (DMPED), Booz Allen Hamilton and Computer Science Corporation.
+In addition to Genevieve’s current role as a Principal in EY’s Corporate Real Estate Practice, focused on Government & Public Organizations, she has held leadership positions at U.S. Department of Health & Human Services, U.S. General Services Administration, District of Columbia’s Deputy Mayor’s Office for Planning and Economic Development, Booz Allen Hamilton and Computer Science Corporation.
 She earned her B.A. from the College of William and Mary and an MBA from the University of Chicago.

 Mr. Michael Karau has been with the Management Directorate Office of the Chief Readiness Support Officer since 2009.
 He is currently responsible for the strategic management, oversight, internal controls and support for the Department of Homeland Security’s Real Property Program.
 The DHS Real Property Program consists of 54,000 real property assets providing ~100M square feet of space (buildings, land and structures) housing 240,000 employees valued at $28B with an annual budget of $5.4B including a rental outlay of ~$1.6B.
 Prior to joining the Department of Homeland Security Mr. Karau served in real estate management positions with the Treasury Department and General Services Administration.
 Mr. Karau is a graduate of the U.S. Naval Postgraduate School Homeland Security and Defense Master’s program.
 He received his B.A. from the University of Richmond.
 He has completed the following certification programs; Project Management Professional (PMP), Real Property Administrator (RPA) and Commercial Investment Manager (CCIM).
 Mr. Karau is a ranking member of the National Research Council, Board on Infrastructure and the Constructed Environment, Federal Facilities Council and is currently serving a two year appointment to the U.S. Board on Geographic Names.